aidanperez2000/CS611_Arcade/README.md

 ## Files
 ---------------------------------------------------------------------------
-Main.java: contains main program that plays the game Board.java: keeps track of board with a given width and height and contains logic for playing the game Tile.java: keeps track of the tiles' values, x-positions, and y-positions.
+- Main.java: contains main program that plays the game
+- Board.java: keeps track of board with a given width and height
+- Tile.java: keeps track of the tiles' values, x-positions, and y-positions.
+- DotsAndBoxes.java: allows user to play dots and boxes game
+- Game.java: base game class which other games inherit from
+- Orientation.java: enum that contains H and V, used to track whether a user enters a vertical or horizontal tile
+- Piece.java: base piece class which other classes that keep track of x-position and j-position inherit from
+- SlidingPuzzle.java: allows user to play sliding puzzle game